-- A present effect allows a player to add a character to battle in which they control one side but have no characters on that side. - A present effect is always paired with an effect that forces characters to leave battle. - Present effects are often on cards played by the opponent of the player who may use the present effect. - A present effect targets the characters that are to be added to battle. - Unless otherwise specified, targets must be in the territory or hand of the player carrying out the present effect. - All present effects are instant.
+- A present effect moves a character into a battle in which a player controls one side but has no characters on that side. - A present effect is always paired with an effect that forces characters to leave battle. - Present effects are often on cards played by the opponent of the player who may use the present effect. - A present effect targets the characters that are to be moved into battle. - Unless otherwise specified, targets must be in the territory or hand of the player carrying out the present effect. - All present effects are instant.